 Sensei Nerissa Freeman, Godan (5th degree black belt), is the founder and school head of Wasenshi Kan Martial & Healing Arts.
 In 1990, she began studying Danzan Ryu Jujutsu at Makoto Kai in Woodland, California under Sensei Cynthia Frueh.
 She received her shodan (1st degree black belt) in 1995 and then began expanding her studies of the martial arts.
 Sensei received a sandan in Kodokan Judo under Coach Willy Cahill and studied pentjak silat ratu adil under Gabriel Torres, Sr., a direct student of Rudy Ter Linden.
 Her jujutsu training then continued at Makoto Kai Dojo and she became co-school head in early 2005.
 She continued in this role until founding Wasenshi Kan in October, 2012.
-She is always looking to advance her training, and studied muay thai under Ajarn Andy Khensamphaph.
+She is always looking to advance her training, and studied muay thai under Ajarn Andy Khensamphaph for five years.
 She also graduated from Okugi® 2013 under Professor Tony Janovich with her kaidensho and Danzan Ryu Jujutsu instructor title of kyoshi.
-Her studies have also included the healing arts, and she is a Licensed Physical Therapist as well as a Certified Massage Therapist in the State of California.
+Currently, she studies Toyama Ryu Battodo under Sensei Mike Esmailzadeh, school head of the Suigetsukan.
+Her training has also included the healing arts, and she is a Licensed Physical Therapist as well as a Certified Massage Therapist in the State of California.
 Her massage therapy training began shortly after she started practicing jujutsu and has focused on Danzan Ryu Restorative Therapy and Seifukujitsu.
 She is also a graduate of the Basic Level of the Original Okazaki Restoration Massage under Sensei Keith Okazaki, grandson of Master Henry S. Okazaki.
 The emphasis on personal growth, service to others and the community, as well as the many lifelong friendships she has made are what have kept Sensei Freeman with the AJJF, Danzan Ryu, and the martial and healing arts.
 Sensei Freeman is guided by her current sensei, Professor Sheryl Hager, school head of Redding Jujitsu Academy.

 Sensei Dianna McKinzie, Nidan (2nd degree black belt) began studying in DZR in 1987.
 After a temporary hiatus, Sensei resumed training and progressed through the ranks.
 She earned her nidan in 2015.
 She is co-school head of Hale O Lima Kokua in Newcastle, CA and trains under the tutelage of Professor Sheryl Hager.
 However, she calls Sensei Freeman one of her instructors and has committed herself to teaching and training at Wasenshi Kan.
 Sensei McKinzie is the lead instructor for the juniors program at Wasenshi Kan.